Abhishek88788/no-more-rejection/README.md

 ## 🎨 Make It Your Own
 This project is built to be a breeze to customize.
 Here’s how you can make it truly yours:

 - **Change the Question**: Don’t like "Do You Love Me?"
 No problem!
 Make it "Will You Be My Friend?" or "Do You Like Pizza?"—whatever suits your style.
 Just update the `<h1>` in `index.html`.
-You can view and edit it directly on GitHub [here](https://github.com/yourusername/no-more-rejection/blob/main/index.html#L7).
+You can view and edit it directly on GitHub [here](https://github.com/Abhishek88788/no-more-rejection/blob/main/index.html#L7).

     ```html
     <h1>Do You Like Adventures?</h1>
     ```

 - **Customize the Buttons**: Want to change the "Yes" and "No" to something more creative?
 Go for it!
 Edit the button labels directly in the `index.html` file.
+Check it out [here](https://github.com/Abhishek88788/no-more-rejection/blob/main/index.html#L8-L9).

     ```html
     <button id="yesButton">Absolutely!</button>
     <button id="noButton">No Way!</button>
     ```

 - **Spice Up the Alert Message**: The alert message when clicking "Yes" has been updated to be more fun and engaging.
-You can view and edit the JavaScript section directly on GitHub [here](https://github.com/yourusername/no-more-rejection/blob/main/script.js#L3).
+You can view and edit the JavaScript section directly on GitHub [here](https://github.com/Abhishek88788/no-more-rejection/blob/main/script.js#L3).

     ```javascript
     alert('🎉 Woohoo!
 You made the right choice! ❤️');